skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 ## Skip all FMVs!

 Yup, more skipping!
-As with ATEs, it's also possible to complete the challenge without skipping any of the FMVs - they *only* take 35 minutes so it's not even that difficult, provided you make some sacrifices or powerplay.
+As with ATEs, it's also possible to complete the challenge without skipping any of the FMVs &ndash; they *only* take 35 minutes so it's not even that difficult, provided you make some sacrifices or powerplay.
 It's even possible to combine this with watching all the ATEs, but you'd need to skip other more tangible parts of the perfect save.
 In any case, though, I don't think it's worth it and would recommend just skipping them.

 ##### Ok, but how do I skip them?